 They then handed out menus.
 Five minutes later, the FAs returned to take my order.
 Just before the door closed, the FAs distributed warm towels.

-At 4:49pm we pushed back from the gate and began taxing to the active runway.
+At 16:49 we pushed from the gate and began taxing to the active runway.
 The taxiways were busy.

-Takeoff was at 5:11pm on runway 13R, a chunk of grooved concrete 200 feet wide and over 14,500 feet long.
+Takeoff was at 17:11 on runway 13R (One Three Right), a chunk of grooved concrete 200 feet wide and just over 14,500 feet long.
 Visibility was over 10 nautical miles with a ceiling of high, thin cirrus.
 A great day for flying.

-After leveling off at our initial cruising altitude, I moved across the aisle to seat 8D.
+After leveling at our initial cruising altitude, I moved across the aisle to seat 8D.

 Shortly after takeoff, I contacted a FA to change my dinner order from a chinese selection to a western one.
 While waiting for dinner, I reviewed some of the features of the in-flight entertainment (IFE) system.
-As I recalled from a previous flight, China Eastern offers on-board upgrades.
+As I recalled from a previous flight in economy, China Eastern offers on-board upgrades.

 This was the wine list: